Analysis of Edge Mismatch and Output Power Degradation in Cascoded Class-D Power Amplifiers Using Dual-Range Voltage Level Shifters: Measurement Results

 Although the transformer at the output limits the measurement bandwidth to the intended operating frequency, simulations confirm that the circuit can function beyond this range (up to 19~GHz).
-The input and output matching performance is shown in Fig.~\ref{fig_mathinc_spectrum}~(a). $\rm S_{11}$ is wide-band due to the resistive matching, and $\rm S_{22}$ is less than $-$10~dB from 12.1 to 12.5~GHz.
-Besides, Fig.~\ref{fig_mathinc_spectrum}~(b) depicts the measured output spectrum of the circuit when operating at 12.4~GHz.
-It is essential to note that the low output power depicted in Fig.~\ref{fig_mathinc_spectrum}~(b) results directly from the small class-D amplifier (single slice of an SCPA) positioned after the HVLS.
-This design choice was made deliberately to replicate the actual operational performance of the proposed circuit within an SCPA structure.
-In a complete SCPA circuit, multiple slices, similar to the one illustrated in Fig.~\ref{fig_total_chip}~(a), work together to increase output power and apply amplitude modulation, which was not intended in this article.
-Utilizing a larger PA at the output will increase the load capacitance for the HVLS and ultimately degrade its performance.
+The input-output matching performance is shown in \Cref{fig_mathinc_matching}. $\rm S_{11}$ is wideband due to the resistive matching, and $\rm S_{22}$ is less than $-$10~dB from 12.1 to 12.5~GHz.
+Additionally, \Cref{fig_mathinc_spectrum} shows the measured output spectrum of the circuit operating at 12.2~GHz.
+As previously noted, the low output power is due to a single-slice output stage, and it matches the simulated predictions.
+To achieve higher output power in a class-D \ac{PA} or \ac{SCPA}, many of the individual slices used in this design could be combined in parallel, as has been demonstrated previously \cite{ref_scpa_2011}.

-The class-D PA in the output operates if the level shifter can provide proper signals with the required voltage levels.
-The total jitter for this circuit is 150~fs-rms according to phase noise measurement, which is expected based upon simulation results.
-Moreover, Fig.~\ref{fig_output} indicates the implemented circuit's normalized output power by adjusting its supply by 10$\%$.
-As expected, the output power decreases by 3~dBs around the bandwidth of the output matching.
-It is important to mention that the proposed HVLS is able to work in higher frequencies with wider bandwidths; however, since this case is a stand-alone circuit, not a full SCPA, the output bandwidth was limited by the matching network to test and validate the operation.
-The power consumption breakdown of the prototype design is illustrated in Fig.~\ref{fig_powerBreak}.
-As shown, only 36$\%$ of the power consumption is due to the HVLS, which consumes 4.43$\mu$W per cycle.
-The balance of power is consumed in the input driver (25\%) and the class-D PA output pad driver (39\%).
-A comparison to prior art in level-shifters is shown in Table~\ref{tab:table}.
-The proposed HVLS operates at higher frequencies and has less delay due to the use of hybrid architecture.
-For a comparison to lower-frequency results, we add the simulation results at lower frequency operation (160~MHz).
+The class-D driver in the output operates if the level shifter can provide proper signals with the required voltage levels.
+The total jitter for this circuit is 150 fs-rms according to the phase noise measurement, which is consistent with the simulation results.
+Fig. \ref{fig_pn} shows the measured phase noise (PN) of the proposed \ac{HVLS} followed by the cascoded class-D PA both based on simulation and measurement.
+The rms jitter is obtained by integrating the single-sideband phase noise from 1~kHz to 100~MHz offset frequency, yielding 150~fs at a 12.2~GHz carrier frequency.
+Moreover, \Cref{fig_output} illustrates the implemented circuit's normalized output power as a function of a 10\% adjustment to the supply ($V_{DDH}$).
+As expected, the output power decreases by 3~dB within the output matching bandwidth.
+It is important to note that the proposed \ac{HVLS} can operate at higher frequencies with wider bandwidths; however, since this case is a stand-alone circuit, not a full \ac{SCPA}, the output bandwidth was limited by the matching network to test and validate its operation.